Error message

 808.944.7750

 Kanika's academic focus is on international relations, human rights, and Southeast Asian studies and she has published articles on the Khmer Rouge genocide in Cambodia and gender and development in sub-Saharan Africa.
+The daughter of Cambodian refugees, Kanika is dedicated to giving back to her home communities as a volunteer with NGO Sustainable Cambodia and member of Halau Hula Pua Ali'i 'Ilima.

 Prior to joining the Center in 2008, Kanika was a US Foreign Service Officer in Ho Chi Minh City, Vietnam and she has studied French, Khmer, Vietnamese, and Hawaiian.

-Kanika has received a MA in International Relations from Yale University, a BS in Foreign Service from Georgetown University, and an International certificate from Sciences Po-Paris.
+She received an MA in International Relations from Yale University, a BS in Foreign Service from Georgetown University, and an International certificate from Sciences Po-Paris.

 Kanika's academic focus is on international relations, human rights, and Southeast Asian studies and she has published articles on the Khmer Rouge genocide in Cambodia and gender and development in sub-Saharan Africa.
+The daughter of Cambodian refugees, Kanika is dedicated to giving back to her home communities as a volunteer with NGO Sustainable Cambodia and member of Halau Hula Pua Ali'i 'Ilima.

 Prior to joining the Center in 2008, Kanika was a US Foreign Service Officer in Ho Chi Minh City, Vietnam and she has studied French, Khmer, Vietnamese, and Hawaiian.

-Kanika has received a MA in International Relations from Yale University, a BS in Foreign Service from Georgetown University, and an International certificate from Sciences Po-Paris.
+She received an MA in International Relations from Yale University, a BS in Foreign Service from Georgetown University, and an International certificate from Sciences Po-Paris.